We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 Adult (without donation) £6.81

 Child (16 and under*) FREE with a paying adult

 Access Day Ticket** £4

 The Shop That Must Not Be Named.
 There are so many cute shops in York, but if you are a fan of Harry Potter, one of the things to do in York is visit The Shop that Must Not Be Named.
 Filled with tons of Harry Potter themed merchandise, you will find everything from trinkets to full on costumes!
 Harry Potter fans will absolutely love this shop.

 Location: 30 The Shambles, York YO1 7LX, England

 What You Should Eat in York:

 York Fish & Chips.
 You have to eat fish & chips at least once during your weekend in York.
 Our pick is the Sea Catcher.
 This little off the wall joint is our favorite not just because of the authentic food, but the service.
 Our cook was wonderful.
 When I wanted to take a picture of the inside, he insisted that my son get behind the counter and wear his hat.
 That kind of charm is what makes me love mom & pop shops!

 Chocolate.
 This town is known for its chocolate for a reason.
-During your weekend in York, don’t miss a chance to eat all the chocolate you can stand!
+One of our favorite things to do in York is stocking up on chocolate.
+Some of the best chocolate in all of England are in York, so don’t miss your chance to stock up!
 If you want to know where to go, look at the Chocolate Trail Map.